 Where is the PUD building fiber and how do I know if I am eligible?

-(Purple) Includes portions of Quilcene, Gardiner, Discovery Bay, Chimacum.
+Olympic Fiber Corridor: (Purple) Includes portions of Quilcene, Gardiner, Discovery Bay, Chimacum.
 Eligibility Rules: Grant covers all costs to build fiber to first 60% of homes and businesses in project area.
 Customers who sign-up after the 60% threshold has been met may have to pay a portion of the installation costs.
-Note: A limited number of homes in the project area are ineligible for no-cost installation due to federal funding rules.
-PUD staff will contact if your home is affected.

-(Red) Includes the Port Townsend Business District extending from Fort Worden to Glen Cove.
+PT Business Fiber: (Red) Includes the Port Townsend Business District extending from Fort Worden to Glen Cove.
 Eligibility Rules: Businesses only, must be located within project boundary and have UBI to participate. $1200 installation cost, which can be paid in installments.
-Construction begins in early-2023.
+Construction begins in 2024.

-(Blue) Extends from Chimacum to Ludlow to Coyle.
-Project area is currently pending until funding is secure.
-It is not open for registration at this time.
-Construction is anticipated in 2024, if funded.
+SE Jefferson County: (Blue) Extends from Chimacum to Ludlow to Coyle.
+Project is open for registration at this time.
+Construction is anticipated in 2025.
 Grant covers all costs to build fiber to first 65% of homes and businesses in project area.
 Customers who sign-up after the 65% threshold has been met may have to pay a portion of the installation costs.

 What if I don't live in a funded project area?